danrounds/Jack-Compiler/README.txt

 A NOTE ABOUT TESTS: My tests relied on publicly-hosted but non-open-source code.
 The relevant code has been omitted from this repo.
 As a result, some tests might fail (I've not run the tests without the relevant code).
 The code was a collection of ambitious student games, written in Jack.
-Without them, all I was writing a compiler for an abstractly-defined language with very little accompanying practice.
+Without them,  I was writing a compiler for an abstractly-defined language with very little accompanying practice.
 When and if I find a substitute, I'll throw it into this repo.